 Add potato and with a spatula, flatten into a large thin circle.
-Leave an empty space around the outside edge of the hashbrowns and the edge of the skillet, but spread the potatoes as evenly and thinly as possible with as few holes as possible.
-Make sure the 10″ inch lid will fit over the top of the omelette.
+Leave an empty space around the outside edge of the hash browns and the edge of the skillet, but spread the potatoes as evenly and thinly as possible with as few holes as possible.
+Make sure the 10″ inch lid will fit over the top of the hashbrowns.

-When the hashbrown has began to brown, add egg and with the bottom of a spoon or a spatula, spread and nudge it across the hashbrowns.
+When the hash brown has begun to brown, add egg and with the bottom of a spoon or a spatula, spread and nudge it across the hash browns.
 Put the lid back on and let the egg set for a minute or two.

 Uncover, add toppings and fold half of the omelette over on itself.
 Put the lid back on for just a moment so it heats through, then unlid and serve immediately.